jorishr/notes-on-javascript/_functions/native_functions/string_methods.md

 "   \n hello world    ".trim()
 // -> "hello world"
 ```
-The `padStart` method can be used to obtain a specific format, for example zeropadding:
+The `padStart` method can be used to obtain a specific format, for example zero-padding:
 ```js
 str.padStart(length, paddingChar)